TypeDB 3.0 is live! Get started for free.

 let uri = format!("{}:{}", address, port);

-let driver = TypeDBDriver::new_cloud(
+let driver = TypeDBDriver::new(

 Credentials::new(username, password),

-DriverOptions::new(true, None).unwrap(),
+DriverOptions::new(false, None).unwrap(),

 ).await;